RedHatInsights/catalog-api/README.md

 Follow the setup instructions in [README.md](https://github.com/RedHatInsights/insights-proxy/blob/master/README.md#setup)

-In the service-portal repository the config/spandx directory contains 2 JavaScript files which can be used with Insights Proxy to route the service portal requests to your dev machine
+In the catalog-api repository the config/spandx directory contains 2 JavaScript files which can be used with Insights Proxy to route the catalog requests to your dev machine

-1. service-portal_linux.js
+1. linux.js

-2. service-portal_mac.js
+2. mac.js

 The Insights Proxy runs a docker container and it can be tailored using config files

 You would need 2 terminals for this setup

-1. **Running your service portal app**
+1. **Running your catalog app**

-      export APP_NAME=service-portal
+      export APP_NAME=catalog

       export PATH_PREFIX=/r/insights/platform